Estonian state-owned airline Nordica offers to take over Kerry to Dublin route

 It also operated Government-funded public service obligation (meaning the route is subsidised by the government) services between Dublin and Kerry and Dublin and Donegal.

-Of the 12 routes immediately affected by Stobart Air’s decision to cease trading, Aer Lingus will operate five routes, and for at least the next week BA CityFlyer will operate two.
+Of the 12 routes immediately affected by Stobart Air’s decision to cease trading, Aer Lingus will operate five and, for at least the next week, BA CityFlyer will operate two.

 At the moment there are no plans to service the two regional routes from Kerry and Donegal to Dublin.

-The Kerry to Dublin connection accounts for a third of passenger numbers for Kerry Airport and is considered vital.
-Other airlines including Emerald have also shown interest in the contract.
+The Kerry to Dublin connection accounts for a third of passenger numbers for Kerry Airport and is considered vital to the facility’s operation.
+Other airlines, including Emerald, have also shown interest in the contract.

 “I am very confident, if the arrangements can be put in place, this may be a lot sooner than expected,” Mr Mulhern said, when asked if another airline could be found to maintain the four flights a day to and from Dublin.